 After the flood, the police set up perimeter control.
 The police patrols were supplemented by a detachment of about 145 National Guardsmen from the local armory.
 The National Guard was used by the Sheridan, Englewood, and Littleton Police and the Arapahoe sheriff.
-They presented themselves on a voluntary basis and worked around the clock on a volunteer basis until Sunday, June 20, when they were called to service officially when the governor activated the Colorado National Guard.
+They presented themselves on a voluntary basis and worked around the cloch on a volunteer basis until Sunday, June 20, when they were called to service officially when the governor activated the Colorado National Guard.
 The patrols were used throughout the city because of the potential problems presented by the power failure, in order to keep looters out, to keep home owners out until it was safe, to keep curiosity seekers away, and to reroute traffic.
-The police reported only a few cases of looting.
+The police reported only a few cases of looting; looting was not a problem.
 Traffic did present a problem.
-On Thursday one bridge was opened -- the only one across the river in the entire county and the only one into Denver as far north as Colfax Avenue.
+On Thursday one bridge was opened, and that was the only bridge across the river in the entire county.
+It was the only one into Denver as far north as Colfax Avenue.
 Permits were offered to various people who worked within the perimeter.

-Interorganizational problems were at a minimum in Englewood, largely because police and fire departments carried most of the preflood efforts.
+Interorganizational problems were at a minimum in Englewood, largely because of the fact that two agencies, police and fire departments, carried most of the pre-flood efforts.
 The city civil defense director aided these agencies to some extent.
 The police did notify other municipal departments, but these agencies concentrated their efforts on protecting their own equipment and facilities.
-The city manager was in Estes Park, along with the chief of police and the city engineer when the first warnings were received.
-There were notified by the police dispatcher, and the police chief and city manager returned immediately to Englewood, arriving just before the flood.
-The city engineer arrived at 2 a.m.
+The city manger was in Ester Park, along with the chief of police and the city engineer when the first warnings were received.
+They were notified by the police dispatcher, and the police chief and city manager returned immediately to Englewood, arriving just before the flood.
+The city engineer arrived at 2:00 a.m.
 Thursday.

 A number of similarities may be observed between Englewood and Littleton.
 (1) They are both Suburban Denver.
 (2) The South Platte River flows through Littleton and then through Englewood.
-(3) A serious spectator problem, complicated by mass media reports, was present in both.
+(3) A serious spectator problem, complicated by extravagant mass media reports, was present in both.
 (4) There was difficulty in persuading some residents of the seriousness and genuineness of the threat.
-(5) A number of reports received about the flood were not accurate, and this led to an additional unnecessary evacuation in each community.
+(5) A number of reports received about the flood were not accurate, and this led to an additional evacuation in each community that was unnecessary.
 (6) A number of key officials in both communities were out of town at conferences.
-(7) While the leaders of both communities learned from the experience and are aware of changes that might prove beneficial in a recurrence, the aforementioned problems were handled with reasonable success in both communities.
+(7) Thile the leaders of both communities learned from the experience and are aware of changes that which prove beneficial in a recurrence, the aforementioned problems were handled with reasonable success in both communities.